-Following its annual review of the province’s minimum wage, the Government of Saskatchewan calculated the 36-cent increase using an indexation formula that gives equal weight to changes in the Consumer Price Index and the average hourly wage within Saskatchewan.
+Following its annual review of the province’s minimum wage, the Government of Saskatchewan calculated the one-dollar nineteen-cent increase to reflect a market adjustment rather than by using its traditional indexation formula.
+The Government advised that the recently announced increases to the province’s minimum wage better align workers’ salaries with changing markets, contrasting with the indexation formula that gives equal weight to changes in the Consumer Price Index and the average hourly wage within Saskatchewan.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.